-This Christmas Chutney Recipe is one that Ross, the business founder, has been perfecting over the last few Christmases.
-It's full of delicious flavours that can be used as a sauce for the Christmas meat or even as a dip for all that leftover Christmas food.
+Ross has been slowly perfecting this Winter Chutney Recipe over the last few years.
+It's full of delicious flavours that can be used as a sauce for meat or even as a dip for all the leftover roasties.

 - 800g onions (peeled & sliced)